og-liu/og-liu/README.md

 ## About me :octocat:
-Hello everyone, I am Chinese, My name is Liu Kun, You can call me `Liu`.
+Hello everyone, I am Chinese, You can call me `Liu`.
 Welcome to exchange technology with me. :stuck_out_tongue:

 ## Get in touch :coffee: